kshitijsankesara/Data-Visualization-using-R/README.md

 # Data-Visualization-using-R

-For IST 687: Introduction to Data Science coursework, I build multiple visualization graphs and plots to analyze the US Census and US Arrests rates.
+For IST 687: Introduction to Data Science course, I build multiple visualization graphs and plots to analyze the US Census and US Arrests rates.
 I have made use of the ggplot2 library in R programming.

 First, I merged both Census and US Arrest rate data sets.
 I build multiple histograms analyzing each variable in the data set.
 Then, I build boxplots for each variable and compared it with histograms to see which one gives more insights and a clear, easy to understand the plot.